 Whether you’re into history and culture, sports and theme park rides, or flower spotting, Korakuen makes for an entertaining date spot.

-Perfect for Valentine’s Day is a stroll around one of Tokyo’s finest parks, Koishikawa Korakuen, just as the mid-February plum blossom season kicks in.
+Perfect for a romantic or rejuvenating stroll, Koishikawa Korakuen is one of Tokyo’s finest parks in any season.
 Created during the Edo period, the sprawling park is a beautiful blend of Japanese and Chinese landscape gardening.

 More tranquility can be found over in the European stylings of Rekisen Park and the grounds of Genkakuji, a small Buddhist temple popular for those praying for good eye health.
 Offerings of konnyaku can be found in front of a statue of the enshrined deity Enma because, as one 18th-century tale goes, a woman suffering from an eye disease received Enma’s right eye in return for giving up her favorite food, konnyaku (the temple is nicknamed Konnyaku Enma as a result).